 Maternity and Parental Rights; Palmer, Wade and others; Legal Action 2006

 Employment Tribunal Claims: Tactics and Precedents; Cunningham, Reed; Legal Action 2009.
 The book has an associated website

 For more information about the employment tribunal process see the London Law Centre's claimant's companion at on the EHRC website at http://www.equalityhumanrights.com/uploaded_files/Questionnaire_guides/dscrm_claimants_companion_jan12_final.doc

-Employment Tribunal claim forms (ET1) are available on the HM Courts and Tribunal Service website.
+Employment Tribunal claim forms are available on the HM Courts and Tribunal Service website.
 Further details are on the page about making an employment tribunal claim.

-Equality Act 2010 questionnaires are available on the Home Office Equalities website.
+The Equality Act 2010 questionnaire is available on the Direct Gov website.

 Free Representation at a tribunal hearing

 The following may be able to arrange for you to be represented at the final hearing.
 In order to obtain help from these agencies, you will need to be referred by either an advice agency or a solicitor.
 If you want to find free representation, you should try to find someone to represent you as soon as the employment tribunal has given you a hearing date(s).